The Memorial Project- the Interview- Chris Ritchey Pt 3

 We don’t visit the place they buried his cremains- it has become a place of insult and control- Chris’s family visit him in our thoughts every day .
 Our grandchildren, only one of whom was born at the time of his death- know their Uncle Chris There is always a “Chris-miss” present from him every birthday and Christmas.

 My daughter, has a wall of his artwork in her house and the children know who he is , she keeps her brother alive for them .His artwork appears on the street signs in this neighborhood and just yesterday [ AT THE TIME OF THE INTERVIEW] we were at an event and there was a mural he had painted as a summer job- a mural on a storage shed at a park.
 The mural is still there and my daughter took the photo of the children in front of that mural- saying Uncle Chris painted this…… and the questions started and the discussion once more turned to Chris.

 TO BE CONTINUED……..

 Entry filed under: Blogging, blogs, Chris Ritchey, grief, hell is other people, Love, Mothers.
-Tags: Angela ritchey DO, Christopher D. Ritchey, christopher ritchey lorain, Cleveland Institute of Art Scholarship, grief, Lombardi-Lorain, memorializing dead son / daughter, mothers and sons, way to memorialize.
+Tags: Angela (Lombardi) Ritchey Murphy, Angela (Ritchey) Murphy DO, Angela Lombardi Ritchey Murphy Westlake, Angela Marie Lombardi Ritchey Murphy, Angela Murphy DO, Angela ritchey DO, Angela Ritchey DO Cleveland Clinic, Christopher D. Ritchey, christopher ritchey lorain, Cleveland Institute of Art Scholarship, Dr. Angela and Christopher Murphy, grief, Lombardi-Lorain, memorializing dead son / daughter, mothers and sons, way to memorialize.